s2003zy/leetcode/README.md

 #Why I Did This ?

-There are already has plenty of awesome leetCode answer in the GitHub.
+There are already has plenty of awesome leetCode answer on the GitHub.

 ###First Reason
 The First Reason is that I find that Most of the them.Just simply put the source code to the GitHub